How to Find the Massage Therapist for You

 The Difference Between Deeper Tissue Styles & Energy Work Modalities

 Most therapy modalities are physical (meaning the therapist applies touch to your body), such as Swedish massage.
 Swedish is most well-known and featured in many spa settings as relaxing massage.
-This is a legitimate form of healing that can reduce stress-related pain and other issues.
+This is a legitimate form of overall healing that can reduce stress-related pain and other issues.

 Some other therapy modalities are more energetic in nature.
 Polarity, reiki, and other energy healing therapies may be helpful for people who can’t handle anything more than light touch.
 Energetic work over time can help bring you out of sympathetic (or fight/flight) nervous system reactions.
 In turn, it can bring you back into parasympathetic (relaxed) nervous system states.

-Many practitioners are fluent in multiple modalities to allow them to support a wide population of clients.
+Good practitioners are fluent in multiple modalities to allow them to support a wide population of clients.
 Most important is that you know your own body.
 Know what you’re looking for.
 Ask questions.
 Be willing to create a set of boundaries with your therapist.
 Get a massage that you will be happy about!

 3. Make sure your therapist conducts a thorough intake before you start.